bluisfernandes/CS50/README.md

 # CS50
-psets and plabs of CS50 2021
+psets and labs of CS50 2021